ACP in the Research-Verification Loop

 Key Protocol Features

 Provider-agnostic tool definitions.
 Tools are defined in JSON Schema and registered with the ACP-compliant LLM.
 Tool calls, responses, and errors follow a standardised format regardless of which LLM backend is in use.
-For Nexus, this means a search_kg tool registered once works with any ACP-compliant provider — local Ollama, cloud OpenAI, or an Anthropic Claude endpoint — without per-provider adapter code.
+For neXus, a search_kg tool registered once works with any ACP-compliant provider — local quantised, cloud API, or code-specialised model — without per-provider adapter code.

 Streaming and partial responses.
 ACP supports incremental response delivery, allowing agents to begin processing intermediate results before the full response arrives.
 This is critical for long-running research tasks where waiting for a complete LLM response would add unnecessary latency.